Kids & Youth Activites

-The Kosy Kaff is a weekly community outreach benefiting local children of primary school age.
-The Kaff is held in Kirknewton Village Hall every Friday afternoon during term time.
-Typically, the Kosy Kaff attracts between 25 and 50 children each Friday.
-The children enjoy hot chocolate and home baking which is provided free of charge.
+The Kosy Kaff is a community outreach benefitting local children of primary school age.
+The Kaff is held in Kirknewton Village Hall on the first and third Friday afternoon of the month, during term time.
+Typically, the Kosy Kaff attracts between 25 and 50 children and they enjoy hot chocolate and home baking which is provided free of charge.
 Games and crafts are available; but quite often the children just want to chat amongst themselves.

 If you are in 1st to 3rd year in Highschool you are invited to Youth Church at 11:15 at East Calder church.

 All sections meet in East Calder Church Hall on Friday evenings at the following times-

 - Anchor boys (Primaries 2 & 3) 6:30 - 7:30 pm